 quotamb - Number of MBs of storage to allow on the remote backup server(s).

 sync - Set to 1 to always synchronize local and remote storage vault(s) and end of each backup.
 We recommend to always set this to 1, but it can be turned off (with a 0 setting) to improve performance, but you do so at your own risk.

 threads - Set to 1 to allow multi-threaded backups (which are much faster) -- highly recommended.
 0 disables threads.

 vss - 0 means don't use VSS (Volume Shadow Copy Service), 1 (default) means use VSS_BT_COPY mode and 2 means use VSS_BT_FULL mode.

 vssfix - Set to 1 to apply Microsoft's VSS fix.
-Generally this should only need to be run once so leaving this on in an INI permanently is not recommended.
-Often a reboot will accomplish same thing as setting this value to 1.
+Generally, this should only need to be run once so leaving this on in an INI permanently is not recommended.
+Often a reboot will accomplish the same thing as setting this value to 1.